 Next, enucleate both eyes [1].
 Isolate the corneas, and collect the non-injected cornea as a control [2].

-Talent demonstrating the enucleation process for both eyes.
+Talent demonstrating the enucleation process of one eye.
+Add TXT: Enucleate both eyes.

-Talent isolating the corneas
+SCOPE: Talent isolating injected cornea.
+Add TXT: isolate also the non-injected cornea.

+ADD TXT/voice over:

+(at time 0 of file 4.4.2.1): Cut the sclera around the optic nerve

+(at time 0:00:06 of file 4.4.2.1): Then make four additional cuts from the optic nerve towards the cornea

+(at time 0:01:06 of file 4.4.2.1): drain excess fluid with whatmann paper

+(at time 0 of file 4.4.2.2): spread out the cut sclera

+(at time 0:00:32 of file 4.4.2.2): separate the retina from the sclera

+(at time 0:01:11 of file 4.4.2.2): Pull out and discard the lens and retina

+(at time 0 of file 4.4.2.3): Remove the iris

+(at time 0 of file 4.4.2.4): Cut and discard the sclera around the cornea

+(at time 0 of file 4.4.2.5): Carefully lift up the cornea

+Add: Place the cornea on a glass slide.
 Stain both corneas with 0.5% Alizarin red to identify endothelial cells [1].
 Examine the corneas under a light microscope to image the alizarin-red staining of endothelial cells [2].

-Talent applying the stain to both corneas
+Talent applying the stain to the injected cornea.
+Add TXT: incubate for 90 seconds.
+TXT: Stain also the non-injected cornea.

+Add: 4.5.1.2 : Talent absorbing the Alizarin Red, washing the cornea, and placing a cover slip on the stained cornea.
+TXT: Repeat wash three times.

+Note to editors: this video is long and can be edited – I suggest to cut after the first wash and move to the part placing the cover slip.
+SCOPE: To be provided by authors: WIDE: Talent observing through a microscope

-SCOPE: To be provided by authors: alizarin-red staining of endothelial cells under light microscope OR WIDE: Talent observing through a microscope
+alizarin-red staining of endothelial cells under light microscope OR WIDE: Talent observing through a microscope

 Also evaluate the corneas under a fluorescent microscope to observe Hoechst staining [1], and compare it to the non-injected cornea as control [2].

-SCOPE: To be provided by authors: Hoechst Staining of injected cornea
+SCOPE: To be provided by authors: Alizarin-red staining and Hoechst Staining of injected cornea.
+TXT: observe also the non-injected cornea.

 SCOPE: To be provided by authors: Hoechst Staining of non-injected cornea